mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Generator Active and Reactive Power Output
-We can compute the active and reactive power output of a particular generator using the function:
+Compute the active and reactive power output of a particular generator using the function:
 ```@repl ComputationPowersCurrentsLosses
 active, reactive = generatorPower(analysis; label = "Generator 1")
 ```